vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 }
 ```

-In addition, you can have sub groups inside a dropdown by having nested items:
+You can also have sub groups inside a dropdown by having nested items:

 ```js
 module.exports = {